Find a clinic

 We can help with:

 - contraception and contraceptive advice

 - testing and treatment for sexually transmitted infections (STIs)

 Unless stated, all of our clinics offer a walk-in service.
 Where walk-ins are not available:

 The trained team will ask you the reason why you need to be seen in order to book you an appropriate appointment.
 This will help to ensure that you receive the correct service.
 All information is handled sensitively and in confidence.

 The first time you attend a clinic you will be offered testing for sexually transmitted infections as a routine part of our service, regardless of your reason for attending the clinic.
 If you accept the offer, we will explain how to take the swabs yourself and we will take the blood sample.
 The tests look for chlamydia, gonorrhoea, syphilis and HIV.

 Live in Medway?
 Find sexual health advice and clinics in Medway.

-Are you a young person?
-Some of our clinics run sessions exclusively for people under 25.
-If you'd like to attend one of those sessions, select young people from the menu below.
+- Some of our clinics run sessions exclusively for people under 25.
+To attend one of those sessions, select young people from category filter below.